tboldagh/FunRootAna/index.md

 ```
 would produce the histogram `PointsAnalysis_BasicPositions_x` histogram in the output.
 When the name contains `/` i.e. `A/x` histograms `x` end up in subdirectory `A`  in the output file.

-Histograms can be filled with their respective API however for syntactical clarity a set of operators `>>` is provided.
-Examples above illustrate how it can be used.
-In summary the value on the left side of `>>` can be either, single value, container of values or the  `std::optional`.
-For single value only one filling operation occur, if the functional container precedes the `>>` all the data in the container will be entered in the histogram and the std::optional is used to fill only when has a value.

 # Additional functionalities